 This is just one example of how to leverage paid content into more paid offers.
 There are dozens of ways to do this.
 Be creative — you can mix and match your offers so that they revolve around your unique intellectual property, which helps you to stand out in a crowded marketplace.

 Think about all the information, wisdom, and skills you have.
 Think about what people need to know and/or what they ask you about all the time.
-(When someone asks, “Can I pick your brains?” pay attention!)
-You’ll soon realize you DO have much to share with the world, you simply need to gather it, organize it, and leverage it to increase your income.
+(When someone asks, “Can I pick your brains?” pay attention!
+It’s a clue.)

 Thanks for organizing this helpful blog post!
 I’m curious to know more on the last point of licensing my content then doing a train the trainer program.
 My Strengthspreneur® 10X workbook and system might be a good choice for this next step.
 Do you have another blog or checklist on this topic?
 Any resources would be helpful.
 Thanks so much for your wisdom.